Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 For example, keeping ``Shift`` pressed while dragging a node in the Select or Move modes will try to snap the node in a single axis while moving.

-Right clicking in the viewport provides two options to create a node or instantiate a scene at the chosen position.
+Right clicking or long pressing in the viewport provides two options to create a node or instantiate a scene at the chosen position.
-If at least one node is selected, right clicking also provides the option to move the selected node(s) to this position.
+If at least one node is selected, long pressing also provides the option to move the selected node(s) to this position.

 Viewport has a **View** menu which provides several options to change the look of the viewport: